crypto-org-chain/cronos-docs/docs/bridge/webapp.md

 #### Coming Soon:

 - Ethereum <=> Cronos [Coming Soon]
-- ETH, WETH, WBTC, USDC, TCT, USDT, DAI
+- ETH, WETH, WBTC, USDC, USDT, DAI

 We are constantly working on adding new tokens and chain support.
-If you have any feedback and issues, please drop us an email at bridge@cronos.org.
+If you have any feedback and issues, please drop us an email at product.bridge@crypto.org.

-## How to use the Cronos Bridge [Web Dapp]
+### How to use the Cronos Bridge [Web Dapp]

 ### 1. Connect your wallet